On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: Unveiling the Root Cause of CTL

-We have seen CTL consistently occurs in the pretraining-finetuning paradigm, characterizing networks as linear maps from the parameter space to the feature space.
-To unveil the root cause of CTL, we investigate the impact of pretraining and take a theoretical attempt to prove CTL.
+We have seen CTL consistently occurs in the pretraining-finetuning paradigm, roughly characterizing networks as linear maps from the parameter space to the feature space.
+In this section, we aim to unveil the root cause of CTL.
+We explore various factors contributing to the emergence of CTL, emphasizing the role of pretraining.
+We also take a theoretical attempt to prove CTL.

-\textbf{Impact of Pretraining on CTL.} As both spawning method and finetuning require updating model from a common pretrained checkpoint, pretraining plays a crucial role in the emergence of CTL.
-However, it is not well understood that why pretraining is important.
-We conceptually conjecture that the common knowledge acquired from the pretraining stage contributes to the satisfaction of CTL.
-To test our conjecture, we examine the satisfaction of CTL in two cases (see experiments in \cref{suppl:exp_failures}):

-\textbf{\textit{i)} W/o Pretraining.} Independently training two models on different tasks from scratch.
-We observe the two models struggle to satisfy CTL even after aligning the neurons of two models with permutation~\cite{singh2020model,entezari2022the,ainsworth2023git} (see \cref{fig:LLFC_appendix_exp_failures_wo_pt}).

-\textbf{\textit{ii)} W/ Pretraining, W/o Common Knowledge.} Pretraining on a random task (with randomly shuffled labels) and then finetuning on different tasks.
-In this case, where no knowledge is learned from the pretraining stage, CTL may not hold as well (see \cref{fig:LLFC_appendix_exp_failures_w_pt_no_com}).

-This primary step to understand the emergence of CTL emphasizes the role of pretraining.
-It highlights that acquiring common knowledge through pretraining is crucial to guarantee the satisfaction of CTL.
+\textbf{Factors Contributing to CTL.} We investigate the impact of two factors, the number of pretraining/finetuning epoch and the task similarity, on the emergence of CTL.